Louise our tea taster says

 how does it taste?

 Green tea with a popcorny, almost nutty undertone.
-“Sugar Puffs in a cup” – truly unique.
+Best described as “Sugar Puffs in a cup” – truly unique.

 good if you're feeling